https://www.deakin.edu.au/__data/assets/image/0006/551823/31801_master-of-engineering-professional_hero.jpg

 Course overview

 Study the Master of Engineering (Professional) and develop the research, technical and problem-solving skills to design and implement engineering projects as part of a professional team.
-Throughout this degree you will acquire advanced engineering skills and the forward-thinking and entrepreneurial skills employers are looking for.
+Throughout this degree you will acquire advanced engineering skills as well as the forward-thinking and entrepreneurial skills employers are looking for.
 You will strengthen and extend your understanding of engineering through the pursuit of specialised study, graduating with an in-demand expert skill set.

 Want to develop advanced engineering skills and progress your career?